 \section{Training details}

+The 2D network is based on a UNet model \cite{ronneberger2015u}, which is a convolutional neural network architecture that features a symmetric encoder–decoder structure with skip connections to capture both global context and fine details.
+To further expand the receptive field of the network, we also utilize self-attention \cite{vaswani2017attention} in the bottleneck layer.

+As a backbone model for 3D fields, we use the P3D model \cite{holzschuh2025p3dscalableneuralsurrogates}, a recent hybrid CNN-Transformer architecture for 3D physical simulations that can be applied in patches or to the whole sample.
+It follows a typical hierarchical U-shaped structure, comprising an encoder and a decoder, based on a combination of convolutional and transformer blocks.
+These blocks combine ideas from Swin Transformers \cite{swinir} and diffusion transformers (DiT) \cite{diff_trans}.

 To obtain comparable results, all 2D models were trained for 1000 epochs and a batch size of 5.
 A learning rate of $10^{-4}$ was used, with an exponential scheduler with $\gamma=0.98$, and a minimum $lr=10^{-5}$.
 The training of the 3D models was slightly different.
-Due to having a smaller number of samples we trained during 2000 epochs to achieve convergence.
-Since the samples are much bigger we needed a bigger GPU (NVIDIA L40S with 50 GB) for training and a slightly different batch size (4).
+Due to having a smaller number of samples, we trained for 2000 epochs to achieve convergence.
+Since the samples are much larger, we needed a more powerful GPU (NVIDIA L40S with 50 GB) for training and a slightly different batch size (4).
 We still used the same variable learning rate.
 The noise schedule $\beta$ for the diffusion forward process was kept as linear between $10^{-4}$ and 0.02.

-The 2D network is based on a UNet model \cite{ronneberger2015u}, which is a convolutional neural network architecture that features a symmetric encoder–decoder structure with skip connections to capture both global context and fine details.
-To further expand the receptive field of the network, we also use self-attention\cite{vaswani2017attention} in the bottleneck layer.

-As backbone model for 3D fields, we use the P3D model \cite{holzschuh2025p3dscalableneuralsurrogates}, a recent hybrid CNN-Transformer architecture for 3D physical simulations that can be applied in patches or to the whole sample.
-It follows a typical hierarchical U-shaped structure with an encoder and a decoder, based on a combination of convolutional and transformer blocks, which again combine the ideas from Swin transformers \cite{swinir} and diffusion transformers (DiT) \cite{diff_trans}.